ngjunsiang/laymansguide-src/season5/issue062/issue062.md

 So we go *tok*, *tok*, *tok*, *tok*, *tok*, … *tik*!
 Aha, there’s a loosened floor tile!

 That’s kind of what we are going to do to the cache.
-We are going to request a load for address 1 through 256, and see how long each request takes.
+We are going to load information located in memory cells addressed 1 through 256, and see how long each request takes.

 Address 1: 135 ns
 Address 2: 134 ns